A trial date for Caleb Flynn, the former American Idol contestant accused of killing his wife, Ashley Flynn, has been set for late April.

-According to WHIO TV 7 in Dayton, Ohio, Caleb Flynn, 39, was arrested on Thursday, February 19, and is accused of killing his wife Ashley Flynn, 37, inside their home in Tipp City, Ohio.
-He pleaded not guilty at his video arraignment on Friday from the Miami County Jail.
+According to WTDN.com, a judge set the start of Caleb Flynn’s trial for Tuesday, April 28 at a preliminary hearing.
+Flynn, 39, was arrested on February 19 and is accused of killing his wife Ashley, 37, inside their home in Tipp City, Ohio.

 Here’s what we know so far about Ashley’s death, Caleb’s arrest and charges, and what he previously said about her on the popular reality show.